muratk3n/thirdwave/en/README.md

 Unions [lost a lot of power](2019/08/focus-group-democracy.md) after 70s.
 The left sufered due to losing org structure and leadership.
-Politicians themselves like that single contact to be lobbied by, u cant have bunch of ppl running around trying to make policy, some kind of filter is necessary.
+Politicians themselves like that single contact to be lobbied by, u cant have bunch of random ppl running around trying to make policy, some kind of filter is necessary.

 ---